We have written blogs which helps DBA doing their day to day works. This blog will explain how to Speed up Inserts while loading data from huge files.

-- Load millions of rows from flat files (csv) to database
+- How to speed up loading millions of rows from flat files (csv) to database

-- Load one table from another huge table.
+- How to load a table from another huge table.

 For creating record in database using insert there are two methods.
 One is conventional and the other is direct path.
 If we look at the performance aspects of both the approach, latter is much faster than the earlier one.